calico/CalicoLipidLibrary/README.md

 # Generate A Lipid Library MSP File

 This is the primary usage of this package.
-Produce an msp file for all desired in the appropriate ionization mode:
+Produce an msp file for all desired in the appropriate ionization mode.

+Enumerating all theoretical spectra over all lipid classes may be time-consuming, so the `-c` option may be used to generate a subset of the library for a set of classes of interest.

 ```
 # all negative mode lipids
 python2.7 generateDB.py -m "neg"